Max Pechstein: Life and career

 In 1912, after years of rising tensions, Pechstein was expelled from the Brücke after exhibiting some of his work in the aforementioned Berlin Secession all by himself and without paintings of other members of the Brücke.
 This expulsion was a relatively happy one as Pechstein had been receiving rewards and recognition far beyond his peers owing to his conservative style that appealed to a wider audience.
 This recognition only distanced him from the group and bred animosity among the members.
 His paintings eventually became more primitivist, incorporating thick black lines and angular figures.
-Looking for inspiration, he traveled to Palau in the Pacific ocean.
+Looking for inspiration, he traveled to Palau in the Pacific Ocean.
 Upon the outbreak of World War I, Pechstein was interned in Japan and returned to Germany via Shanghai, Manila, and New York.
 He was sent to fight on the Western Front (World War I) in 1916.
 Despite his notably conservative stance and style, after the German Revolution of 1918–19, Pechstein joined two radical socialist groups: the Arbeitsrat für Kunst and the November Group (German).
 Beginning in 1922, Pechstein became a professor at the Berlin Academy.

 Beginning in 1933, Pechstein was vilified by the Nazis because of his art.
 He was banned from painting or exhibiting his art and later that year was fired from his teaching position.
 A total of 326 of his paintings were removed from German museums.
 Sixteen of his works were displayed in the Entartete Kunst (Degenerate Art) exhibition of 1937.
 During this time, Pechstein went into seclusion in rural Pomerania.
 He was reinstated in 1945, and subsequently won numerous titles and awards for his work.

 Many of Pechstein's collectors were Jews whose collections were seized by the Nazis or lost owing to Nazi persecution.
 In May 2013 the Bavarian State Paintings Collections agreed to restitute Pechstein's White House, (1910) and his Meadow Valley (1911) to the heirs of Curt Glaser.
 In July 2021, France decided to restitute to the heirs of Hugo Simon the Pechstein entitled Nus dans un paysage.
+In 2023, Christie's brokered a settlement with the heirs of Robert Graetz, a Jewish textile industrialist and art collector who was deported and murdered by the Nazis, concerning Still Life With a Cup, which Graetz's daughter sold as a refugee in South Africa.